moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

   calibration in these experiments.
 - **Matched spine length** — both models' skeletons must have equal total length before scoring, so completeness/purity trade on equal terms.
-  Enforced on the realized skeleton itself (iterative correction), not on a proxy — the difference between the two was this article's headline bug.
+  Enforced on the final drawn skeleton itself, not on an intermediate quantity — the difference between the two is the "uneven race" this article is built around.
 - **Zel'dovich approximation / pancake infall** — ballistic displacement
   model of structure formation; collapse proceeds sheet → filament → node, with motion *transverse* to the forming structure.